 - When a child becomes Looked After, or moves into another ICB area, any treatment or service should be continued uninterrupted;

 - A Looked After Child requiring health services should be able to access these without delay and any wait should 'be no longer than a child in a local area with an equivalent need';

 - A Looked After Child should always be registered with a GP and Dentist near to where they live in placement;

 - A child's clinical and health record will be principally located with the GP.
 When the child comes into local authority care, or moves placement, the GP should fast-track the transfer of the records to a new GP;

-- Where a child is placed within another CCG, e.g. where the child is placed in an out of Authority Placement (see Out of Area Placements Procedure), the 'originating CCG' remains responsible for the health services that might be commissioned.
+- Where a child is placed within another ICB, e.g. where the child is placed in an out of Authority Placement (see Out of Area Placements Procedure), the 'originating ICB' remains responsible for the health services that might be commissioned;

 3. Health Care Assessments

 Role of Social Worker in Promoting the Child's Health